Table of Contents

-Therefore, when a user makes an API request, two concurrency limits are applied—Concurrency (edition-based) and Sub-concurrency (request-based).
+Therefore, when an API request is sent from an org, two concurrency limits are applied—Concurrency (edition-based) and Sub-concurrency (request-based).

-For example, let's consider that a user in the Professional edition makes a Convert Lead API call.
-The concurrency limit the user is left with is 14 (out of 15), and the sub-concurrency limit for the Convert Lead request is 9 (out of 10).
+For example, consider that a Convert Lead API call is sent from an org in the Professional edition.
+The concurrency limit the org is left with is 14 (out of 15), and the sub-concurrency limit for the Convert Lead request is 9 (out of 10).
 These limits are further calculated based on the type of subsequent requests.

-Let's say the user calls the Get Module Meta Data API.
+Let's say the the Get Module Meta Data API request is sent from the org.
 Now, the concurrency limit becomes 13 (out of the remaining 14), and the sub-concurrency limit stays the same (9).

-Now, the user updates 15 records through the Update records API.
+Now, in the same org, 15 records are updated through the Update records API.
 The concurrency limit, now, is 12 (out of the remaining 13), and the sub-concurrency limit for the same is 8 (out of the remaining 9).

-After this, the user can make only 7 concurrent calls-—Convert lead, insert/update (more than 10 records), search records from a function, or query API.
+After this, only 7 concurrent calls can be made from the org—Convert lead, insert/update (more than 10 records), search records from a function, or query API.

 When the sub-concurrency limit for any of the two requests is reached, the system throws an error.

-The user can, however, continue to make other requests as they still fall under the primary concurrency limit.
+You can continue to make other requests from the org as they still fall under the primary concurrency limit.